 Data and video analysis enable the performance analyst to transform every action on the field into usable insights, making it easier to support tactical decision-making at every stage: before, during, and after the match, as well as during the recruitment process.

-• A tactical analysis of opponents: weaknesses in pressing, passing tendencies, danger zones
+- A tactical analysis of opponents: weaknesses in pressing, passing tendencies, danger zones

-• Preparation of tailored game plans
+- Preparation of tailored game plans

-• Creation of personalized videos for each player
+- Creation of personalized videos for each player

-• Real-time communication with the staff (via tablet or radio)
+- Real-time communication with the staff (via tablet or radio)

-• Live data to adapt tactical decisions (substitutions, repositioning)
+- Live data to adapt tactical decisions (substitutions, repositioning)

-After the match
+Checklist after the match

-• Comprehensive report (individual and team)
+- Comprehensive report (individual and team)

-• Evaluation of key sequences (goals, transitions, defensive errors)
+- Evaluation of key sequences (goals, transitions, defensive errors)

-• Measurement of physical load and distances covered (via GPS or data tracking)
+- Measurement of physical load and distances covered (via GPS or data tracking)

-Recruitment (scouting)
+Recruitment checklist

-• Combining statistical data and video analysis to evaluate a player
+- Combining statistical data and video analysis to evaluate a player

-• Creating player profiles based on the club’s needs
+- Creating player profiles based on the club’s needs

-• Assisting sports management in decision-making
+- Assisting sports management in decision-making

 What is the difference between a performance analyst and a video analyst?

-The main difference lies in their scope of work: the video analyst focuses on the tactical study of matches through video footage, whereas the performance analyst takes a more comprehensive approach, combining physical data, statistics, and video
+The main difference lies in their scope of work: the video analyst focuses on the tactical study of matches through video footage, whereas the performance analyst takes a more comprehensive approach, combining physical data, statistics, and video.

 The video analyst works hand in hand with the technical staff to decode team movements, prepare pre-match analyses, and illustrate playing principles using software like Hudl or Wyscout.